The Unseen Species Problem Revisited: Abstract

 \section{Abstract}

-The unseen species problem is a classical problem in statistics.
-It asks us to, given $n$ i.i.d. samples from an unknown discrete distribution over an unknown set, predict how many never before seen outcomes would be observed if $m$ additional samples were collected.
-For small $m$ we show the classical but poorly understood Good-Toulmin estimator to be minimax optimal to within a factor $2$ and resolve the open problem of constructing principled prediction intervals for it.
-For intermediate $m$ we propose a new estimator and, if one is willing to insist on respecting a certain problem symmetry, we get a pre-asymptotic optimality result up to an explicit multiplicative constant.
-This is in contrast to a pre-existing asymptotic result with an unknown constant in the exponent for the Smoothed Good-Toulmin estimator (SGTE).
-Our estimator vastly outperforms the standard SGTE in the worst case and performs substantially better on several real data sets, namely those with many rare species.
-For large $m$ we follow previous authors in assuming a power law tail and show that an older estimator without known rate guarantees actually achieves a marginally better rate than subsequent work.
-Moreover, we give a pre-asymptotic tail bound, in contrast with the purely asymptotic results in that subsequent work.
+Given $n$ i.i.d. samples from an unknown discrete distribution over an unknown set, the unseen species problem is to predict how many new outcomes would be observed in $m$ additional samples.
+For small $m$ we show that the Good-Toulmin estimator is the unique estimator which both respects the symmetries of the problem and has non-trivial rate.
+We resolve the open problem of constructing principled prediction intervals for it.
+For intermediate $m$ we propose a new estimator which has a vastly improved worst case MSE compared to competing methods and we expect that our method can be applied to other species sampling problems.
+For large $m$ we follow previous authors in assuming a power law tail and show that a simple estimator achieves the same rate and better empirical performance than a recent sophisticated method.
+Moreover, we give pre-asymptotic guarantees.

-We show in all three regimes that the same methods also achieve the same rate on incidence data, without further independence assumptions, provided that the sets are of bounded size.
-We establish, by means of bounded size biased couplings, concentration for some natural functionals of sequences of i.i.d. discrete-set-valued random variables which may be of independent interest.
+We extend the rate guarantees to incidence data, without further independence assumptions, provided that the sets are of bounded size.
+In the process we use Stein's method to obtain concentration inequalities for some natural functionals of sequences of i.i.d. discrete-set-valued random variables which are of independent interest.